Jobs

 PRIMARY RESPONSIBILITIES:

-1. Provide immigration legal representation of clients in proceedings before the Alaska Court System, Department of Homeland Security, the Immigration Court, the Board of Immigration Appeals, and the Ninth Circuit Court of Appeals.
+Provide legal representation of clients in proceedings before the Department of Homeland Security, the Immigration Court, the Board of Immigration Appeals, and the Ninth Circuit Court of Appeals.
 Includes appearances at hearings, preparation of witnesses, legal research, and the preparation of briefs and other pleadings.

-Salary: $80,000-$90,000 with a generous benefits package.
+Salary: $90,000 to $100,000 DOE with a generous benefits package including paid leave, medical, dental, life, short and long-term disability, vision and retirement.
 The Alaska Institute for Justice is an Equal Opportunity Employer.
 Position open until filled.

 To apply please submit a cover letter referencing this position, a resume, and the names and contact information for three professional-related references electronically to: